| CS 202 Fall 2013 > In-Class Challenge for Tuesday, October 15, 2013 |

 But avoid modifying strprint.h

-or strprint.cpp
+or strprint.cpp.

 - Write a class

-to print the string backwards. - Your program should make objects of
+Backderived fromStrPrint.
+This new class should override functionoutto print the string backwards. - Your program should make objects of

 type

-. - Write another class derived from
+StrPrintandBackand call member functionouton each, using a pointer of type(StrPrint *). - Write another class derived from

-that prints a string in some other (interesting?) way.
+StrPrintthat prints a string in some other (interesting?) way.
 Add code that uses it to your program.

 Some Reminders